chromatone/chromatone.center/academy/materials/index.md

 ---
 title: Materials
-subtitle: The lectures, courses and other educational content using Chromatone system
+description: The lectures, courses and other educational content using Chromatone system
 date: 2022-05-20
 ---